 Learn or review the following: resonâ (to talk, to speak), la pastore (shepherdess), a pene che (as soon as), il barbe (uncle), lâ dongje (to go near), il besteam (livestock), bussâ (to kiss), tacâ a vaî (to start to cry), la parintât (relation), vê parintât cun (to be related to; literally, to have relation with), cori (to run), sintî (to hear), tratâsi di (to be question of), il nevôt (nephew), vignî incuintri (to come up to, to come towards), di dute corse (very quickly, in a rush, hurriedly), vignî incuintri di dute corse (to run up to, to hurry towards), cjapâ a bracecuel (to throw one’s arms around one’s neck, to embrace), colmâ (to fill), la bussade (kiss), colmâ di bussadis (to cover in kisses), menâ dentri in cjase (to bring into the house), contâ (to tell, to relate), sucedi (to happen).

 In verse 9, you read: al stave ancjemò resonant cun lôr che e rivà Rachêl (he was still speaking with them when Rachel arrived).
 Resonant is the present participle of the verb resonâ; al stave resonant expresses the ongoing nature of the speaking, as in he was speaking.
-Al stave is the imperfet indicatîf conjugation of the verb stâ.
+Al stave is the masculine, third-person singular of the imperfet indicatîf of the verb stâ.

 You read that Rachel was a shepherdess: e faseve la pastore.
 Two things of note here: pastore as the feminine form of pastôr; and the use of fâ in the expression fâ la pastore (to be a shepherdess).
-From the GDBtf, another example of this use of fâ to talk about one’s trade: so pari al faseve il marangon (his father was a carpenter).
+Another example of this use of fâ to talk about one’s trade: so pari al faseve il marangon (his father was a carpenter).

 In verse 12, note how Jacob tells Rachel that they are related: i contà a Rachêl che al veve parintât cun so pari (he told Rachel that he was related to her father).
 Vê parintât cun translates literally as to have relation with.
 You will recall that the Friulian for uncle is il barbe; nephew is il nevôt.